-The village is reached via pretty Devon country lanes and in the centre is nestled the ancient 13 century St Petroc’s Church, with its aisleless interior and unusual saddleback west tower.
+The hamlet is reached via pretty Devon country lanes and in the centre is nestled the ancient 13 century St Petroc’s Church, with its aisleless interior and unusual saddleback west tower.

-A few farms and a clutch of houses make up the rest of the gentle rural community
+A few farms and a clutch of houses make up the rest of this gentle rural community

 Holsworthy is an ancient market town set in the rolling green hills of North Devon.
 It boasts one of the largest livestock markets in the South West.
 The town square, surrounded by shops, is the hub of rural life in the town with a weekly pannier market where local growers sell their fresh produce.

-In recent years the town has seen expansion and amenities now include Waitrose, Mole Valley, M&S BP, leisure centre, golf course, schools, college and a hospital.
+In recent years the town has seen expansion and amenities now include Waitrose, Mole Valley Farmers, M&S BP, leisure centre, golf course, schools, college and a hospital.

-The nearest beaches are in Bude, a town with numerous cafe's and restaurants with laid-back charm over the border in Cornwall.
-With its canal, varied beaches, sea pool and golf course along with a busy town centre, its an ever popular tourist destination.
+The nearest beaches are in Bude, a town with numerous cafes and restaurants with laid-back charm over the border in Cornwall.
+With its canal, varied beaches, unique sea pool and golf course along with a busy town centre, its an ever popular tourist destination.